LucasRomeroAraujoG/GameDev/README.md

 ## About the Course

-This course teaches the basics of C++ programming through practical game development.
+The course is designed for beginners who want to learn C++ programming through hands-on game development.
 It covers:

-- Fundamental C++ syntax and concepts
+- Basics of C++ syntax, variables, and control flow
-- Game loop and rendering with Raylib
-- Input handling and collision detection
+- Object-oriented programming fundamentals
+- Using the Raylib library for graphics and input handling
-- Basic game mechanics implementation
+- Creating game loops, collision detection, and simple gameplay mechanics
+- Building small projects that progressively increase in complexity

+By the end of the course, students gain practical experience in both C++ and game development principles.

 ## Where to Buy the Course